Acer Records

 Acer Records is an independent record label, based in Hazel Grove, Greater Manchester, England, United Kingdom.

 Originally named after Tim Scott's private studio facility – Acer Studios, it was set up initially in 2002 for the recording and release in 2003 of his debut album Bald on the Inside, and as a front to administer the publishing rights and distribution of his solo compositions.

-Bald on the Inside was distributed through Borders Books & Music Stores throughout the UK.
+Bald on the Inside was distributed through Borders throughout the UK.
 Backed by a UK-wide in store CD signing tour, it generated enough sales to put it occasionally inside their top 200 sellers list.